 You must apply and, if required, pay again if you do not meet requirements in the term of application.

-To complete a web application, you must be able to pay immediately with Discover, Mastercard, American Express or electronic check.
+To complete a web application, you must be able to pay immediately with a credit card or electronic check.
 An additional convenience fee is associated with these payments.
-Only currently registered students may choose to add the $40.00 fee to their tuition and fee accounts, and pay later:
+Only currently registered students may choose to add the $40 fee to their tuition and fee accounts, and pay later:

 - If you choose to pay later with Federal loans such as Perkins, PELL or SEOG and you have not yet completed the Title IV Authorization Form to cover additional fees, please call the Office of Student Financial Aid at 313-577-2100 or write to firstname.lastname@example.org.

 - If you choose to pay later and have no financial aid to cover your account balance, we advise you to avoid nonrefundable late fees by paying promptly rather than waiting for a paper bill.
 You may pay electronically, mail payment to the Cashier, or visit the Cashier to pay in person.